 Participation in this study is voluntary.
 Subjects can obtain the same treatment without participating in this study.
-However, information gathered from this study will help the Sponsor to continue to evaluate long-term performance of the device.
+However, information gathered from this study will help the Sponsor to continue to evaluate long-term performance of the device when used alone or in conjunction with surgical repair to treat partial or full-thickness tears of the supraspinatus tendon.